it starts like this: somewhere, in the deep vacuum of space, something moves.

 earlier tonight, i was in the shower massaging the knots out of my body and untangling my hair.

-standing under the water, i panicked, realizing i couldn't feel the heat on my skin. i thought about drinking glass upon glass of of cold whiskey: one solution. i sat with the thought. i exhaled the thought. and.
+standing under the water, i panicked, realizing i couldn't feel the heat on my skin. i thought about drinking glasses of cold whiskey: one solution. i sat with the thought. i exhaled the thought. and.

 and maybe i'll try to write myself into my body.